 After students enrol in any subject, you will obtain automatic access to our Canvas online learning system titled ‘COM_000184 Conservation student resources’.
 This is a community that all conservation students have access to.
 Here we post Grimwade Centre procedures, our COVIDSafe plan, up to date information and student or other events.
 Make sure you log onto this regularly and set up your notifications to receive announcements via your student email (see Can I customise my Canvas notifications?)

 All of our teaching is taught intensively with one subject at a time.
 This includes a pre-teaching, teaching and assessment period.
-In 2021 we will run a mix of online and on campus sessions.
-This will include online lectures, online seminars (when suitable) and on campus classes for practical sessions.
-Some of these practical sessions are in groups and will be scheduled via the handbook timetable or CANVAS when the pre-teaching period opens.
+In 2022 we will run a mix of online only and dual-delivery on campus and online sessions.

 - Prizes, Scholarships and Funding schemes